-If you have the flu, stay home.
+If you have the flu or any flu symptoms, stay home.
 Do your part to prevent the spread of the virus to other people.
 If you’re diagnosed, alert anyone you came into contact with on the day before your symptoms appeared.

-Medications called “antiviral” drugs can treat the flu.
+Medications called antiviral drugs can treat the flu.
 You can’t buy these medications over the counter at a pharmacy.
-They are available by prescription only, and you must visit a doctor or healthcare provider to receive a prescription.
+They’re available by prescription only, and you must visit a doctor or healthcare provider to receive a prescription.

 Symptoms of the flu appear quickly.
 This sudden onset of symptoms is often the flu’s first hallmark.
 With similar illnesses, such as a cold, it can take several days for symptoms to emerge.

 Another common early symptom of the flu is the breadth of pain.
 People with the flu report feeling uncomfortable all over their body as an early symptom.

 You may feel as if you’ve been “hit by a truck.”
 Getting out of bed may prove to be difficult and slow going.
 This feeling may be an early symptom of the flu.

 After this, other symptoms of the flu may begin appearing, making it obvious you have the virus.

 If left untreated, a typical case of the flu often goes away in about 1 week.
 During that time, you have several treatment options for making symptoms easier to handle.

 Prescription antiviral medicines can reduce the severity of the infection.
 They can also shorten its duration.
 Some OTC treatments can ease the symptoms as well.

 Some natural flu remedies may be helpful for easing symptoms.
 For instance, for a sore throat or cough, some options include: